 - being involved in any assessment for special educational needs

 - making sure that the foster/kinship carers be at parents’ evenings and any other school events which parents would go to

 You can find out more from your local HSC Trust website:

 Support for parents

-Parents can get help and support from Citizens Advice Bureau and Parenting NI.
-Each has a helpline to support parents with any family problems.
+Parents can get help and support from Advice NI and Parenting NI.